Gushibaru Shell Mound: Overview

-During the early to middle Jōmon period (approximately 4000 to 2500 BC), sea levels were five to six meters higher than at present, and the ambient temperature was also 2 deg C higher.
+During the early to middle Jōmon period (approximately 4000 to 2500 BC), sea levels were five to six meters higher than at present, and the ambient temperature was also 2 degrees Celsius higher.
 During this period, The Ryukyu islands were inhabited by the Jōmon people, many of whom lived in coastal settlements.
 The shell middens associated with such settlements contain bone, botanical material, mollusc shells, sherds, lithics, and other artifacts and ecofacts associated with the now-vanished inhabitants.
 These features provide a useful source into the diets and habits of Jōmon society.

 The Gushibaru Shell Mound is located on a sand dune facing Ie Port on the southern coast of Iejima.
-The site has clear Stratification, with an abundance of artifacts, beginning in the Early Jōmon period, and spanning the Late Jōmon, Final Jōmon, and Yayoi periods.
+The site has clear stratification, with an abundance of artifacts, beginning in the Early Jōmon period, and spanning the Late Jōmon, Final Jōmon, and Yayoi periods.

 The layer of striated pottery corresponding to the Early Jōmon period make it the oldest Neolithic site on Iejima, dating back 5,000 years.
 However, it is most noted for the large number of semi-finished and finished products made from various clam shells, including shell rings, shell plates, shell bells, and shell tags in the same strata as Suku (Yamanoguchi) and Menda-style Yayoi pottery from the Kyushu.
 This indicates a flourishing maritime trade between mainland Japan and Okinawa during this period.

 Human remains from early Gusuku period (direct radiocarbon dating is mid-11th century to early 13th century) have also been discovered.